facebook/docusaurus/website/docs/lifecycle-apis.md

 ## `extendCli(cli)` {#extendclicli}

-Register an extra command to enhance the CLI of docusaurus. `cli` is [commander](https://www.npmjs.com/package/commander) object.
+Register an extra command to enhance the CLI of Docusaurus. `cli` is [commander](https://www.npmjs.com/package/commander) object.

 Example: